-I believe that social phenomena are directly related to humanitarian design in human habitat.
+I believe that social phenomenons are directly related to humanitarian design in human habitat.
 I have deep respect and desire to be part of this profession because I believe that architecture is responsible for the realistic innovations vital towards the future of our living and working conditions.
 The modern day cultural context demands for constant change.
 In an urban environment buildings are changed and re-designed, demolished and re-constructed constantly.
 Having studied interior design, this immediately signifies a hard quest.
 A design that is that is sophisticated to a level that can function as a cultural-multi-tool and yet manufactured to be used easily for the everyday conditions.
 Architecture in my mind plays a crucial role in this situation, architects and designers come together to satisfy both the economical and the cultural complexity that is bound to occur in any form of human habitat.

 ESI Design, New York, NY, US, Physical Designer

 ESI Design is one of the world’s foremost experience design firms.
 As an interdisciplinary team of problem solvers, designers, and doers we work at the intersection of physical, digital and social design.

 Whether we are inspiring customer-centric innovation for international corporations or inventing new ways to activate public institutions, our mission is the same — to inspire conversation, collaboration, and action.